SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 }
 ```

-##### 5.2.3 CloudFoundry
+##### 5.2.3 Cloud Foundry

-There are multiple ways in which you can setup OAuth services on CloudFoundry.
+There are multiple ways in which you can setup OAuth services on Cloud Foundry.

 In the quick start above, we used a CUPS based service to define a direct binding to the Cloud Foundry UAA server.
 Alternatively, you can also make use of the [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) product to provision a OAuth service binding.
 The process that you follow in creating service binding varies for each of the approaches.

 Regardless of which you choose, once you have bound the OAuth service to the application, the OAuth service settings will have been made available and setup in `VCAP_SERVICES` .

-In order for the binding settings to be picked up and put in the configuration, you have to make use of the CloudFoundry configuration provider.
+In order for the binding settings to be picked up and put in the configuration, you have to make use of the Cloud Foundry configuration provider.

 To do that, simply to add a `AddCloudFoundry()` method call to the `ConfigurationBuilder`.
 Here is an example: